 This approach minimized the amount of equipment on site, with no need to stockpile components.
 The MetaModules were assembled in our West Lebanon production facility, a short drive from Newport, New Hampshire.

 The MetaModule approach is ideal for residential communities like Maple Manor because of the drastically reduced on-site construction time.
 Traditional solar PV projects have several shipments brought to the site and perform the time-consuming assembly process in the field; nearby residents must, therefore, tolerate the noise levels, equipment stockpiling, traffic impacts, and overall disturbances associated with a construction project.
 With the MetaModule approach, the laborious assembly process is completed before any equipment arrives on site and allows NST to complete a project of this scale in about a week.

-Norwich Solar Technologies installed higher capacity 72-cell solar modules and inverters to maximize energy generation.
+Norwich Solar installed higher capacity 72-cell solar modules and inverters to maximize energy generation.
 The Solar PV System includes panel-by-panel SolarEdge optimization to maximize solar production when the array is partially shaded.
 Additionally, as a larger array, the System offers a higher New Hampshire rebate, further reducing the net cost.